GaryMcD/Learning-Rust-A-Lesson-in-Humility/03/README.md

 That last bit honestly was the most painful.
 It took me a while to figure out the ownership, and which types to use from within the `bitvec` crate.
 It was messy, and I probably sifted through dozens of compiler errors and warnings before ending up with this functionality.
 But you know what?
 It works.
 And I am not trying to be efficient with my code, so I am happy if it just compiles and runs.
 At some point I will need to circle back and write tests to confirm the bits are actually as I expected them to be.
 But that is for another day.

 That one function encapsulates what was probably 5+ hours of work on my end.
 It was incredibly satisfying when I got it to work, but was tiring and frustrating along the way.
 I am going to call it a night on this one.
-Thanks for tagging along.
+Thanks for tagging along. :fist: